 Q: What motivates you to work at MFRI, since you come from a non-military immediate family

 Q: Describe how your academic path has helped prepare you for your position at MFRI?
-How has MFRI helped you grow as a professional?
+How has MFRI helped you work toward your career goals?

-Q: Describe the most meaningful part of your experience working in external relations.
+Q: Describe the most meaningful part of your experience working on your team at MFRI.

 Q: How has your experience as a military kid motivated your work at MFRI?